rundeck/docs/docs/administration/configuration/config-file-reference.md

 ### Execution log settings

 You can globally specify for all your jobs (regardless of which project they belong to) a log size limit and action as you needed.
-If you configure a job with other values, they override the global settings.
+If you configure a job with other values, the process will take the minimum value and prioritize Halt over Truncate.

 ```properties
 rundeck.execution.logs.output.limit = 5MB